For various reasons, digital research data needs to remain accessible for longer periods of time:

 In addition, research data is subject to technical and organisational risks:

-- Older data is transferred to offline data storage devices such as DVDs or CD ROMs, which rapidly become outdated.
+- Older data is transferred to offline data storage devices such as DVDs or CD ROMs, which deteriorate rapidly.

-- Storage structures often go undocumented because they are clear to the person responsible.
+- Storage structures often go undocumented because they appear to be obvious to the person responsible.

-- Contact persons are mobile and might well stay at the university for a few years only.
+- Contact persons are mobile and might well leave the university within a few years.

 - Storage locations are moved and links break.